jmichel7/VKcurve.jl/README.md

 `fundamental_group(curve::Mvp; verbose=0)`

 `curve` should be an `Mvp` in `x` and `y` representing an equation `f(x,y)` for  a  curve  in  `ℂ²`.
-The  coefficients should be rationals or gaussian rationals.
+The  coefficients  should be integers, rationals, gaussian  integers or  gaussian rationals.
 The result  is a  record with a certain number of fields which record steps in the computation described in this introduction:

 ```julia-repl
 julia> @Mvp x,y